 A seaside castle treasure, Bourtzi Castle is set on the Greek islet of Agioi Theodoroi on the Saronic Gulf, in the harbor of the city of Nafplio.
 Built by the Venetians, it originally protected against attacks by enemy ships and, in the 19th century, was used to house executioners for the nearby Palamidi Prison.
 The structure was even converted into a luxury hotel and restaurant for a decade in the 1960s.

-Now, you can visit the castle grounds from the port by boat, where festivals and events take place throughout the year.
+Now, you can visit the Greek castle from the port by boat, where festivals and events take place throughout the year.
 Admire the views from the Nafplio promenade and other vantage points along the harbor.

 Urquhart Castle: Inverness, Scotland